fasilwdr/Odoo-Docker/README.md

 3. Use it directly in your project or paste it into Portainer/UI composer
 4. Build your Odoo container

+### Building Specific Releases

+You can build older releases of Odoo by modifying the `ODOO_RELEASE` variable in the Dockerfile:

+1. Locate the `ENV ODOO_RELEASE=...` line in the Dockerfile
+2. Change the version number to your desired release (e.g., `20250101` for a specific January 2025 release)
+3. Build the container as usual

+This allows you to deploy specific Odoo releases while maintaining the benefits of the standalone Dockerfile approach.

 ## Available Versions

 - Odoo 10.0